 Figure 18.
-CoreSDR_AXI Configuration Window
+CoreSDR AXI Configuration Window

-- 4. Drag the clock conditioning circuitry (CCC) block from the Clock & Management sub-section of the IP Catalog.
+- 4. In the Catalog tab, under Clock & Management, drag the clock conditioning circuitry (CCC) block onto the Access_EXT_SDRAM tab.
 Double-click the FCCC_0 instance to open up its configuration window.
-Configure the following items on the configuration window: - Select the Advanced tab as shown in Figure 19. - Select the clock source as Oscillators > 25/50 MHz Oscillator, as shown in Figure 20. - Leave the output frequency as 100 MHz. - · Leave the rest as default. - Select the PLL Options tab and select Expose PLL_ARST_N and PLL_POWERDOWN_N check box, as shown in Figure 21. - Click OK to complete the configuration.
+Configure the following items on the configuration window: - Select the Advanced tab as shown in Figure 19. - Select the clock source as Oscillators > 25/50 MHz Oscillator, as shown in Figure 20. - Leave the output frequency as 100 MHz. - Leave the remaining options as default. - Select the PLL Options tab and select the Expose PLL_ARST_N and PLL_POWERDOWN_N check box, as shown in Figure 21. - Click OK.